FAQ - Academic Counsellors

 See the page on admission and registration for the admission requirements for the degree programme.
 If you still have any questions about this, please contact the email@example.com.

 Where can I find information about all the minors?

 See this page for all the information about the minors.

 I would like to put together my own minor.
 What’s possible?

-The possibility exists for you to take a free minor.
-You need to get your personal combination of courses approved by the Board of Examiners using the ‘free minor’ request form.
+The possibility exists for you to take a self-composed minor.
+You need to get your personal combination of courses approved by the Board of Examiners using the ‘self-composed minor’ request form.
 You can find this form on the Brightspace page of the degree programme.
-You can find the rules concerning the free minor in the Teaching and Examination Regulations.
+You can find the rules concerning the self-composed minor in the Teaching and Examination Regulations.

 I would like to take a minor abroad.
 Is this possible?